DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week8.md

 There are some environment variables and should be checked by printing them out.

-- function.rb in CruddurAvatarUpload: set Access-Control-Allow-Origin as your own frontend URL.
+•	function.rb in CruddurAvatarUpload: set Access-Control-Allow-Origin as your own frontend URL.
-- index.js in CruddurApiGatewayLambdaAuthorizer: make sure that token can be correctly extracted from the authorization header.
+•	index.js in CruddurApiGatewayLambdaAuthorizer: make sure that token can be correctly extracted from the authorization header.
-- Environment variables in the above two Lambdas were added.
-- erb/frontend-react-js.env.erb: REACT_APP_API_GATEWAY_ENDPOINT_URL equals to the Invoke URL shown in the API Gateway.
+•	erb/frontend-react-js.env.erb: REACT_APP_API_GATEWAY_ENDPOINT_URL is the Invoke URL shown in the API Gateway.
-- frontend-react-js/src/components/ProfileForm.js: gateway_url and backend_url are correctly set.
+•	In frontend-react-js/src/components/ProfileForm.js: check if gateway_url and backend_url are correctly set.
-- Pay attention to variable name inconsistency in some scripts, e.g., cognito_user_uuid vs. cognito_user_id.
+•	Pay attention to variable name inconsistency in some scripts, e.g., cognito_user_uuid vs. cognito_user_id.

 ![triggers in lambda](./assets/Week8_37_5Trigger.PNG)